TwilioDevEd/warm-transfer-rails/README.md

 This project is built using the [Ruby on Rails](http://rubyonrails.org/) web framework.

-1. First clone this repository and `cd` into it:
+1. First clone this repository and `cd` into it

    ```bash
    $ git clone git@github.com:TwilioDevEd/warm-transfer-rails.git
    $ cd warm-transfer-rails
    ```

-1. Install the dependencies:
+1. Install the dependencies

    ```bash
    $ bundle
    ```